Quantum polar stabilizer codes based on polarization of pure quantum channel don't work for quantum computing: Preliminaries

-In the work\cite{yi2021channel} we also define two classes of quantum channel, \textbf{quantum symmetric channel (QSC)} and \textbf{quantum quasi symmetric channel (QQSC)}.
+In \cite{yi2023channel} we also define two classes of quantum channel, \textbf{quantum symmetric channel (QSC)} and \textbf{quantum quasi symmetric channel (QQSC)}.
 For a quantum channel which has BTPM, if each row of the BTPM is a permutation of the first row, then this quantum channel is symmetric with respect to its input.
 If each column of the BTPM is a permutation of the first column, then this quantum channel is symmetric with respect to its output.
 If a quantum channel is symmetric with respect to both of its input and output, then this channel is called QSC.
 If a channel is symmetric with respect to its input but might not to its output, and its BTPM can be divided into several submatrices by column, each of which satisfies that each column of it is a permutation of the first column of it, then this channel is called a QQSC.
-Actually, a QSC can be regarded as a special QQSC.
-Bit-flip channel and phase-flip channel are two examples of QSC.